Course Details and Application to Register

 Live online classroom plus course work

-Please Note: The CourseSites opens January 25, 2018, a week before the first live class.
-Before January 25, 2018, students will receive an email from the facilitators to schedule a one-on-one appointment to review technology requirements and course content.
-These appointments will be scheduled some time around January 25, 2018.
-Additionally, students will receive an invitation to register on the CourseSites that day.
-With the mandatory CourseSites registration, students will have access to tour and familiarize themselves with the CourseSites in preparation for the first live class that follows on February 1, 2018.
+Please Note: In early January 2021, students will receive an email from the Instructors to schedule a one-on-one orientation appointment to review technology requirements and course content.
+These appointments will be scheduled starting January 14, 2021.
+Students will then receive an invitation to register on the CourseSites about a week before the first live class.
+With the mandatory CourseSites registration, students will have access to tour and familiarize themselves with the CourseSites in preparation for the first live class that follows on January 21, 2021.
 During the week preceding the first live class, students will be required to (1) introduce themselves by posting a short bio on the Discussion Board (2) read materials and watch the videos in the Week One module.

-Course Work: Students can expect to invest 5-6 hours per week in live class and homework.
+Course Workload: Students can expect to invest 5-6 hours per week in live class and homework.
 Homework includes: Reading, Watching Videos, Reflective Writing (Journaling).

 Deadline to Register

 Counselling Adult Survivors of Sexual Violence – Poster – January 21 – April 8, 2021

 Counselling Adult Survivors of Sexual Violence Course Outline